kietly/cs109a/Models_LogReg_Adaboost_LD.md

----
-title: ADABoost with NLP and LD
-nav_include: 7
----

 ### Logistic Regression and AdaBoost

 The code below steps through loading the data, splitting it into test/train datasets, tuning parameters and